BootyPlatooners/CollegeMoodMeter/README.md

 Welcome to Ohio State's Ratchet Meter - a Twitter program that analyzes tweets by Ohio State students over a period of time to determine the most fun, rowdy, and debaucherous weekends out of each semester.

 Analysis is done through Twitter searches via the Twitter API.
-First, a list of Ohio State students is compiled by finding recent mentions of particular keywords and account mentions mostly used exclusively by Ohio State students.
+First, a list of Ohio State students is compiled by finding recent mentions of particular keywords and account mentions used most exclusively by Ohio State students.
 Then, a search for specific 'ratchet' keywords is done over the students' tweets over a specific semester.
 The number of occurences of these keywords per weekend are recorded, and a ratchet level is assigned to each of the fifteen weekends throughout the semester, along with a score for the semester as a whole.

 ## Team Members
 - Kevin Payravi